Thank you for becoming a partner with Litterati and joining us in our efforts to clean the world.

-To set up a challenge, you can pick either a Local, Connected, or a Featured Challenge (for Impact accounts only.)
+To set up a challenge, you can pick either a Local, Connected, or a Featured Challenge.
 To learn more about challenges please read either our Introduction to Challenges article or our How To: Create Challenges article.

 Once you've set up your challenge and created it, now you have to connect with your community or members to get the message out there.
 We've noticed that an important key first step is to explain the mission of Litterati and why you've aligned yourself with us in this partnership.
 Understanding that they are key players in helping to create systemic change is inspiring and helps them understand why they are collecting in the first place.

 To help with that messaging we've created a few assets you can share: